genesiscommunitysuccess/docs/versioned_docs/version-2023.1/04_web/05_micro-front-ends/05_foundation-login/05_foundation-login.md

 ```

 :::warningWarning
 By default, a route that isn't marked public is not.
 However, a non-public route isn't going to block non-authenticated users automatically from viewing them.
-This must be impelmented in the `NavigationContributor`, as shown in the [previously mentioned example](./docs/api/foundation-login.login/#example).
+This must be implemented in the `NavigationContributor`, as shown in the [previously mentioned example](./docs/api/foundation-login.login/#example).
 :::

 ## Authentication